ministryofjustice/laa-apply-for-legal-aid/README.md

 #LAA apply for legal aid

-This is the service api for persisting case related information to the back end database and may well be used to fire requests to other services.
+This is the service api for persisting application related information to the back end database and may well be used to fire requests to other services.

 * Ruby version